RobolinkInc/doc-v2/docs/zumi/blockly/Junior/06-Camera/03-close-camera.md

 ##### Description

-Turns off Zumi's camera
+Turns off Zumi's camera.
+It is recommended to always turn off the camera when not in use to conserve battery.
+The camera cannot be started again unless the camera is already off.

 ##### Parameters

-None <!-- image -->
+None

 ##### Returns